Omega Chrono-Quartz: Summary

 Although revolutionary in design and function the reign of the Chrono-Quartz as Omega's flagship chronograph was short lived.
 In 1977 Omega released the calibre 1620, which was a full digital LCD chronograph in numerous executions of Constellation and Speedmaster Professional.
-The full LCD display of the omega Chronograph rendered the Chrono-Quartz obsolete, at the same time changes in design and fashion moved towards slimmer and smaller watches, by comparison the 1620 range of watches was at least 1/3rd smaller than the bulky Chrono-Quartz.
+The full LCD of the omega Chronograph rendered the Chrono-Quartz obsolete, at the same time changes in design and fashion moved towards slimmer and smaller watches, by comparison the 1620 range of watches was at least 1/3rd smaller than the bulky Chrono-Quartz.

 The Chrono-Quartz remained in Omega's line up for a further two years but by 1979, it had been completely phased out.
 Despite its relatively short production span and limited application the Chrono-Quartz represents one of Omega's most distinctive designs of the 1970s and was a world first in blending analogue and digital technology, which was also later used by Heuer amongst others and is still used by modern wristwatch manufacturers.